Apple Debuts Streaming Video, Payment Card And News Subscription Services

 The company also unveiled Apple Arcade, a video game subscription service with over 100 games to start and more to be added.

 The company is pushing these new services as iPhone sales weaken.
 In fiscal 2018, services — including Apple Pay, Apple Music, the App Store and iCloud — represented just 14 percent of the company's revenues.
 By comparison, iPhones made up 63 percent of sales.

-But in the most recent quarter ending Dec.
+But in the most recent quarter, ending Dec.
 29, which included the key holiday sales period, iPhone sales fell 15 percent from a year earlier — even as revenues from other products and services grew 19 percent.
-Apple CEO Tim Cook has cited an unexpectedly steep slowdown in China amid trade tensions with the U.S.
+Apple CEO Tim Cook has cited an unexpectedly steep slowdown in China amid trade tensions with the United States.

 Apple is trying to broaden its business in other ways.
 It's making a push in the health field, adding advanced heart-monitoring capabilities to the Apple Watch and allowing iPhone users to store their medical records in its Health app.